LeetLLM

 What latency budget should guardrails get?

 Set the budget from the product SLO, not a universal number.
 Keep cheap deterministic checks inline, reserve heavier judges for high-risk flows, and measure guardrail latency separately at P95 and P99.
-If a check cannot fit the user-facing latency budget, move it to sampling, review, or an async audit path unless the risk requires failing closed.
+If a check can't fit the user-facing latency budget, move it to sampling, review, or an async audit path unless the risk requires failing closed.

 How do you update safety policies without redeploying?